dyhes/zulip/static/shared/icons/README.md

-This directory contains icons used by the Zulip web app that are not part of Font Awesome 4.7, our default/primary icon font.
+This directory contains icons used by the Aloha web app that are not part of Font Awesome 4.7, our default/primary icon font.

 Icons placed in this directory are compiled by the web application